 Accident area: 15 nautical miles north of Ushant Island, Finistère, Brittany

-Cause of spill: bad weather
+Cause of spill: weather conditions

 Type of pollutant: organophosphate pesticides